Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

     #define GBP_PKT10_TIMEOUT_MS 15000 in gbp_serial_io.cpp line 39
     Timeout_printing=1;  in Main_Decoder.m line 13

 In idle mode, the printing command from the Game Boy is not taken into account.
 Instead, you have to wait for the "TimeOut" message to appear into the Arduino serial (which means that the serial is idle) before making another print.
-This allows the decoder to know how to assemble images that contains inner margins.
+This allows the decoder to know how to assemble images that contains inner margins or no margin at all.
 Remind that the real printer uses a roll of paper that you decide to cut manually, so certains games do not care of the printing margins.
 So you have to force a bit the image separation in order to get the nice printing wanted by the programmers.

 Games that can take advantage from the "TimeOut" or idle mode are (for example):
 - *Nakayoshi Cooking (3, 4 and 5), Mc Donald's Monogatari, Hello Kitty no Magical museum and Nintama Rantarou GB: Eawase Challenge Puzzle.
 They generate splitted image files in Automatic mode due to weird printing protocol with very long lag times in-between chunks of images and/or inner margins.*
 - *Mary-Kate and Ashley Pocket Planner and E.T.: Digital Companion have the exact inverse problem : they always print images with no margin by default.
 Using TimeOut image splitting is mandatory.*
 - *In general, each time you used the Automatic mode, if the images decoded are splitted, stuck together or in brief, not what you expect in terms of assembly, use idle mode with TimeOut separator to print.*

+**Some more technical trivia**

+The game compatibility of the Game Boy Printer emulator have been increased to 100% by applying two simple rules to the error packets sent by the Printer emulator to games: the error packet is always 0x00 before printing (the games clearly do not mind this error byte most of the time) except when an empty data packet is received, where it becomes 0x04 (image data full).
+This allows triggering the print command for certain rare games that require this.
+The post-printing commands are still the ones from the original project, except some increase of the number of busy state commands.

 **Direct printing from Matlab/GNU Octave without using the Arduino IDE !**